-The choirs have performed with the University of Nebraska Men's Choir, Nebraska Wesleyan University Choir, Saint Paul United Methodist Church Chancel Choir, Omaha Symphonic Chorus, Omaha Symphony and Lincoln's Symphony Orchestra.
-They have been featured on public television and radio.
+The choirs have performed with the University of Nebraska-Lincoln Varsity Men's Chorus, Nebraska Wesleyan University Choir, Saint Paul United Methodist Church Chancel Choir, Omaha Symphonic Chorus, Omaha Symphony and Lincoln's Symphony Orchestra.
+They have been featured on both public television and radio.
 Lincoln Boys Choir has performed at the National Orff and Kodaly convention, the Nebraska Music Educators Association conference, the Nebraska Choral Directors Association conference, the Nebraska governor's inauguration and many other community events.
 Touring has included Kansas City, New York City, Chicago, Austria, Czech Republic, Italy, and Ireland.

-In 2014, the Lincoln Boys Choir received the Richard Hay Arts Organization Award selected by the mayor of Lincoln and the Lincoln Arts Council.
+In 2014, Lincoln Boys Choir received the Richard Hay Arts Organization Award selected by the mayor of Lincoln and the Lincoln Arts Council.
 The award recognizes an arts group that has made significant contributions to Lincoln's arts community.
 The Lincoln Boys Choir organization is an incorporated 501c3 non-profit entity governed by a board of directors.